hepnerthomas/Udacity-Full-Stack-Web-Developer-Nanodegree/Project 1 - Logs Analysis/vagrant/logs-analysis/README.md

 __________________________________________________

 **Setup Your Environment:**
-1. Clone the repo into your local repository
+1. Clone the Udacity-Full-Stack-Web-Developer-Nanodegreerepo into your local repository
 2. Download the newsdata.sql database
 3. Download Virtualbox and Vagrant
 4. (Windows Only) Download Git Bash